New England Composer Series No. 4:

 George W. Chadwick was among the first rank of American composers during the late 19th century and early 20th centuries.

 After early organ studies with Dudley Buck and Eugene Thayer at the New England Conservatory of Music, Chadwick went to Germany for studies with Salomon Jadassohn and Josef Rheinberger.
-Upon returning to Boston in 1880, Chadwick became a teacher at the New England Conservatory and later became uts director in 1897.
+Upon returning to Boston in 1880, Chadwick became a teacher at the New England Conservatory and later became the director in 1897.
 He served in that position until his death in 1931.

 There have been a number of recordings of his instrumental music